SparkPost/support-docs/content/momentum/4/modules/dane.md

 DANE for SMTP security allows the remote side to enforce the use of STARTTLS whenever clients like Momentum connect to the site to transfer email.
-RFC 7672 describes various methods through which remote sites could advertise the availability of STARTTLS with them, and whether they require the connecting clients must always use STARTTLS when communicating with them.
+RFC 7672 describes various methods through which remote sites could advertise the availability of STARTTLS with them, and whether they require the connecting clients to always use STARTTLS when communicating with them.
  DANE requires that the DNS resolver support DNSSEC, a secure way of looking up DNS records.
  Google DNS (8.8.8.8) is an example of a DNS lookup service that supports DNSSEC.

 Momentum 4.8 and above supports the use of DANE for enforcing SMTP security.
- It is strictly required that Momentum is to be configured with a DNS resolver that supports DNSSEC.
+ When DANE is enabled, Momentum must be configured with a DNS resolver that supports DNSSEC in order for DANE to work properly.
  If the new [dane module](/momentum/4/modules/dane) is enabled and the new directive [use_dane](/momentum/4/config/use-dane) for a domain is set to `true`, Momentum will lookup the remote site's STARTTLS preferences (through DNS resolution) and use that